hheydaroff/walkyourcalories_html/cline_docs/codebaseSummary.md

 - [2025-03-01] Updated styling for a more modern look across the site

 ## Upcoming Tasks
+1. Verify that all parts of the application are working correctly with the new calculator logic
-1. Break down frontend implementation into smaller, manageable tasks
+2. Break down frontend implementation into smaller, manageable tasks
-2. Create a detailed timeline or sprint plan for frontend implementation
+3. Create a detailed timeline or sprint plan for frontend implementation
-3. Implement core pages and integrate calculator widget
+4. Implement core pages and integrate calculator widget
-4. Enhance responsive design and improve accessibility
+5. Enhance responsive design and improve accessibility
-5. Conduct thorough testing and refinement
+6. Conduct thorough testing and refinement

 ## Potential Future Improvements
 - Implement user authentication and profiles